RasaHQ/helpdesk-assistant/README.md

 > With pre-commit installed, the `black` and `doctoc` hooks will run on every `git commit`.
 > If any changes are made by the hooks, you will need to re-add changed files and re-commit your changes.

+### Configure endpoints

+You can run this bot without connecting to a ServiceNow or Jira instance, in which case it will send responses without creating an incident or checking the actual status of one.
+To run the bot  without connecting to ServiceNow or Jira you don't need to change anything in `endpoints.yml`; `helpdesk:  mode:` should already be set to `local`.

+When set to `local` (default in the code), it will just take all the data in and message out the information that would normally be sent.
 ### Optional: Connect to a ServiceNow instance

-You can run this bot without connecting to a ServiceNow instance, in which case it will send responses without creating an incident or checking the actual status of one.
-To run the bot  without connecting ServiceNow, you don't need to change anything in `actions/snow_credentials.yml`; `localmode` should already be set to `true`

 If you do want to connect to ServiceNow, you can get your own free Developer instance to test this with [here](https://developer.servicenow.com/app.do#!/home)